mmiele/TechnicalNotes/BotFramework/webchat-direct-line/README.md

 </details>

-### Run the UI
+### Run the client web page

-1. Navigate to the `ui` directory.
+1. In your browser, navigate to the `client` directory.
+1. Open `webchat-simple.html` or `webchat-custom.html`.
-1. Open `index.html` in a browser.
-(Alternatively, you can serve `index.html` on `localhost` using a web server, or use a local development server such as the [Live Server Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).)
+    Alternatively, you can serve the web page on `localhost` using a web server, or a local development server such as the [Live Server Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).)